-The Phoenix Sixth Form offers a wide range of activities designed to enrich students’ lives, improve their confidence and self-esteem and to build their skills portfolio.
+The Phoenix Sixth Form offers a wide range of activities designed to enrich students’ lives, improve their confidence and self-esteem and build their skills portfolio.
 These activities enable our students to apply successfully for university, further education, apprenticeships and jobs in a wide range of careers.

 The school offers students the chance to complete nationally recognised qualifications such as the Community Sports Leadership Award and Higher Sports Leadership Award which contribute towards UCAS points.
-Many Sixth Form students take part in the Duke of Edinburgh Award Scheme, whilst others get involved in 'The Challenge' supported by the National Citizen Service.
+Many Sixth Form students take part in the Duke of Edinburgh Award scheme, whilst others get involved in 'The Challenge' supported by the National Citizen Service.

 Other activities include the annual two day Industry Conference designed to offer students the chance to discover more about the world of work.
 Students are provided with the opportunity to visit universities, careers fairs and the UCAS Higher Education Convention.